 My services including

-- Recording your project in Tokyo
+- Mixing in Tokyo (Studio MSR)

 - Coordinate musicians or singers for your recording project in Tokyo (possible to work online too)

 ReviewsEndorse Gregory Germain